tusharkathuria/institution-collaboration/gate-records-client/README.md

 ### Update record

 In case wrong data is entered, record can be updated.
 To update a record, click on edit button on any row containing record.
 This will open new screen.
 Fill/Update all fields in the screen and click update button.
-Come back to home screen to verify the change
+Come back to home screen to verify the change.
+If needed, user can also attach image of vehicle/person while updating.
+Same can be verified on home page after update

 ### Exit visitor